zl2877/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Sketch 5 designs for how you would physically position your display and any buttons or knobs needed to interact with it.\*\*\***

+Interactive whack a mole

+- Two distance sensor
+- 1 button
+- 4 pair of Red & green button to represent mole

+Claw machine

+Ice cream game

+Snake

+One-person band

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+How to implement proximity sensors and accurately quantize the joystick positions.

+How accurate distance sensors are when hand is above them

+Responsiveness of button

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)